smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 # Introduction

+Assumes you are familiar with Angular nomenclature, so you know a partial from a directive.

-# General Layout of the RIF files
+# General Layout of the RIF files in *rifWebApplication\src\main\resources*:

 * backend/services
 * css: stylesheets